Does Tooth Sensitivity Go Away?

 If you are still suffering from tooth sensitivity, you should consult your dentist.
 They may suggest a few dental procedures that could help reduce sensitivity like dental bonding, fluoride varnishes or dentin sealers.

-If you have any questions about your tooth sensitivity, please call our office at 978-957-6300.
+If you have questions about tooth sensitivity, please call our office at 978-957-6300.

 Lakeview Family Dentists